corigne/misfits/frontend/src/blogposts/conway.md

 ## Generations

 A system of cellular automata will change states in discrete steps.
 The state at a given step is referred to as a generation.
 The rules that govern an automata define the transition from one generation to the next.
 These transitions between generations are pure functions.
-We won't discuss what that means here, but if you're curious you can <a href='https://en.wikipedia.org/wiki/Pure_function'>read more here</a>.
+We won't discuss what that means here, but if you're curious you can <a href='https://en.wikipedia.org/wiki/Pure_function' target="_blank">read more here</a>.
 <br/>
 You may already be familiar with this concept if you've ever studied state machines.
 To determine the state of the system at the next step, we can make observations about the current state of each cell and the cell's neighbors.
 For our purposes, the neighbors of a cell are the four spaces adjacent on the x or y axis and the four spaces adjacent on the diagonals between them.
-This neighborhood model is called a <a href='https://en.wikipedia.org/wiki/Moore_neighborhood'>Moore neighborhood.</a>
+This neighborhood model is called a <a href='https://en.wikipedia.org/wiki/Moore_neighborhood' target="_blank">Moore neighborhood.</a>

 <br/><br/>